 It's better to wait until all the facts are known as media outlets will often issue clarifications or corrections to their original reporting when they find out more information.

 While social media can be a great tool for sharing things that may not have been known by traditional media outlets, it is also a place where people will speculate about ongoing stories.
 Others will deliberately share fake news.
-We have some tips on spotting fake news and also about understanding what bots are and how they can be used to spread misinformation.
+We have some tips on how to fact check and also about understanding what bots are and how they can be used to spread misinformation.

 Look at what news sources in the local area are saying, they are closest to the story so will likely have the most accurate and up-to-date information.